JuliaGaussianProcesses/Stheno.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)
 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)

-Stheno is designed to make doing non-standard things with Gaussian processes straightforward.
-It has an intuitive modeling syntax, is inherently able to handle both multi-input and multi-output problems, and trivially supports interdomain pseudo-point approximations.
-We call this Gaussian process Probabilistic Programming (GPPP).
+Stheno is designed to make doing some kinds of non-standard things with Gaussian processes straightforward.
+It has a simple modeling syntax, is inherently able to handle both multi-input and multi-output problems, and trivially supports interdomain pseudo-point approximations.

 [We also have a Python version of the package](https://github.com/wesselb/stheno)